darrylwest/replica-rs/README.md

 ## Data Flow Procedures

-* from config, read the file list and create/update the database
+* from config, read the file list
-* iterate over all the files to determine if any have changed
+* read the db and update with any changes
 * queue changed files
 * drain queue by saving new files while updating database
+* rotate db then write current

 ## Database

-* json file
+* json file(s) with day stamps
 * sqlite3 (no service required)
 * redis
 * custom kv store